-When it filed under Chapter 11, the company faced in excess of 129,000 personal injury claims, including 120 related to the Grace’s former vermiculite mining operations in Libby, Montana.
+When it filed under Chapter 11, the company faced more than 129,000 personal injury claims, including 120 related to Grace's former vermiculite mining operations in Libby, Montana.

 In 2008, Grace reached a settlement of the personal injury claims with the Official Committee of Asbestos Personal Injury Claimants, the Future Claimants Representative, and the Official Committee of Equity Security Holders.

 On September 19, 2008, Grace, with the other parties to the settlement now co-proponents, filed a Joint Plan of Reorganization, later amended, with the Bankruptcy Court, reflecting the terms of the settlement.

 Under the Joint Plan, all pending and future asbestos-related claims are channeled to two independent trusts established to compensate asbestos personal injury claimants and property owners.
 The Joint Plan also directed all allowed claims of non-asbestos creditors to be paid in full on the date of Grace's emergence from Chapter 11.

 On January 31, 2011, the Bankruptcy Court confirmed the Joint Plan and overruled all outstanding objections in favor of Grace and its co-proponents.